LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/SummerUni/General Notes - Causal Data Science.md

 	- So here we e.g. still see 2 paths, but only 1 causal path

-- Confounders are usually forks, and mediators chains
+- [[Confounders]] are usually forks, and [[Mediators]] chains

+So in the example of Dynamic Pricing ---> Food Waste, mediators are in between, while confounders affect both but aren't between

+### Lecture 4